jschappet/personel_notebook/Timestamps/2025/04-April/2025-04-30-Wednesday.md

 ##### Something about circling today...
 - I had a great time with Christine, Marsha, Max and Tatini.
 We found welcoming, and when I said I was calming my nervous system they all responded supportively.
 It felt so so good.
 ##### One+ thing I accomplished today is...
-- [ ]
+- [ ] Lots of notes created for in-person retreat

 ##### One thing I'm struggling with today is...
 -

 ---
 # 📝 Notes
-Today I am celebrating
+Today I am celebrating the emotional breakthrough after I had GPT write me a letter from my mom.

-Struggle I'm having
+Struggle I'm having today is feeling struggle free.

-Looking forward to
+Looking forward to in person events that are on the way.
+Local and Possibly Phoenix.

 ---
 ### Notes created today